Updated November 4, 2023

 Advantages and Disadvantages

 The JVM aptly executes Java programs.
-It compiles Java programs into bytecode, which serves as an intermediate language is used to compile Java programs and then executed through JVM.
-Any platform fueled by JVM can perform every individual program which is being compiled into bytecode.
-This enables Java software more effective as well as compatible as per the various computing platforms are concerned.
-However, the JVM has a few notable advantages and disadvantages that any developer should weigh carefully before investing in Java development.
+It compiles Java programs into bytecode, which serves as an intermediate language and executes them.
+Any platform powered by the JVM can run any individual program that compiles bytecode.
+This enables Java software to be more effective and compatible as the various computing platforms are concerned.
+However, the JVM has a few notable advantages and disadvantages that developers should weigh carefully before investing in Java development.

 Through JVM’s security knacks, the programmers can effectively write high-end secured Java programs.
-Furthermore, it empowers the Operating System resources to identify the malicious software and also helps in its prevention accordingly.
+Furthermore, it empowers the Operating System resources to identify the malicious software and helps its prevention accordingly.

 Java programs that run on a JVM are likely to offer slower execution than the programs written in C++.
-This is due to the code optimization, which excessively relies on different system-specific features.
+This is due to code optimization, which excessively relies on different system-specific features.
 Also, the Java bytecode cannot be optimized for a specific hardware set, as it is system-neutral.

-Correct is the program, which performs effectively and meets a user’s expectation to the fullest.
+Correct is the program that performs effectively and meets a user’s expectations to the fullest.
 JVM’s in-built features enable it to operate correctly and free of errors.

 Why should we use JVM?

-It uses heap memory: Heap memory is a core component used for dynamic memory allocation for defining classes and object initialization.
+- It uses heap memory: Dynamic memory allocation uses heap memory as a core component for defining classes and initializing objects.
 Since JVM supports heap memory, it has wide acceptance.

-Providing security for Remote code location: The JVM framework is designed so that remote application is easily executed.
-This theory is followed for executing the Java Applet.
+- Providing security for remote code location: The JVM framework facilitates the easy execution of remote applications.
+This theory applies when executing Java Applets.

 The fact that JVM works on multiple operating systems gives it a thumbs-up in the technology domain.
-Using it on Windows, Linux, and other OS’s, it is enabled to transform bytecode regardless of the hardware and the OS that is to be executed.
-In addition, its ability to offer security to the host computer by securing their data and program is another reason why JVM has been so successful in the past and continues to be dominant in the future.
+You can use it on Windows, Linux, and other operating systems to transform bytecode, regardless of the hardware and the OS on which it will be executed.
+In addition, its ability to offer security to the host computer by securing their data and program is another reason why JVM has been so successful and continues to be dominant in the future.